Ready to cold plunge? We dive into the science to see if it's worth it

 A boost for the immune system?

 In cold plunging circles, you're likely to hear that a regular freezing dunk could keep you from getting sick.
-It's possible that regular exposure to cold water helps the immune system, but Haman says the evidence for this claim is still "totally unclear."
+It's possible this helps the immune system, but Haman says the evidence for this claim is still "totally unclear."

 Research has mostly followed experienced cold water swimmers, so you can't separate the effects of exercise and cold.
 Overall, the small samples and wide range of protocols have led to "mixed results," according to a review of the evidence.